mtrienis/jekyll-mermaid-blog/_posts/2015-06-05-apache-spark-supervisord.markdown

 The issue with launching the cluster this way is that each time the cluster reboots you will need to re-execute the shell scripts above.
 This process is cumbersome and prone to error.

-# Controlling master and worker process with Supervisord
+## Supervising master and worker processes

 A better approach requires the use of [supervisord](http://supervisord.org/introduction.html) (a process control system) to manage spark processes.
 It has the following benefits:

-* A homogeneous method for _starting_/_stopping_/_restarting_ processes
+* No need to create shell scripts for managing processes
-* Provides a centralized monitoring mechanism for sensitive services
+* Centralized monitoring mechanism for sensitive services
 * Accurate up/down statuses, even when a process crashes

 The only requirements is that processes must be run in the _foreground_.
-Therefore master and worker(s) processes should be initiated through `spark-class` instead of the sbin shell scripts as they run the processes as a daemon.
-You should end up with supervisord configurations resembling:
+Therefore the master and worker(s) processes should be initiated through `spark-class` instead of the sbin shell scripts as they run the processes as a daemon.

-* /supervisor/conf.d/spark_master.conf
+### Supervisor configuration files

+The master process will need to start prior to any workers.

 {% highlight bash %}
 [program:spark_master]
 command=/bin/spark-class org.apache.spark.deploy.master.Master --ip master.mydomain.com --port 7077 --webui-port 18080